Morning, Thursday, 12th December 2019

 Delegates will discuss what can be learnt from how companies are introducing smarter and more efficient ways of working as well as pushing down production costs through the use of AI and new technologies including 3D printing.

-With environmental stewardship - backed by ambitious emissions targets - rapidly growing as a cross-government policy priority, delegates will also discuss best practice in embedding resource efficiency throughout manufacturing processes practices - and how it is affecting relationships with investors, regulators, customers and communities.
+With environmental stewardship - including ambitious emissions targets backed by legislation - rapidly growing as a cross-government policy priority, delegates will also discuss best practice in embedding resource efficiency throughout manufacturing processes practices - and how it is affecting relationships with investors, regulators, customers and communities.